cozygene/FEAST/README.md

 metadata

-*using multiple sinks each tested with the same group of sources :
+*using multiple sinks, each tested with the same group of sources:

 | SampleID | Env |SourceSink | id |
 | ------------- | ------------- |------------- |-------------|